Caquetío language: Vocabulary

-The vocabulary of northwestern Venezuela was shaped by numerous Arawak communities along the coast of Falcón state and the Guajira Peninsula.
-The Wayuu people communicate in Guajiro, while the Paraujano language, spoken by the Paraujano or Añú people, has faded.
 With the arrival of Europeans, the dominant Caquetío language emerged.
 Many place names (toponymy) and personal names (anthroponymy) persist along the Falcón coast, and some have survived on Aruba, Curaçao, and Bonaire.
-Caquetío was spoken not only on the islands but also along the Venezuelan coast, particularly in the Yaracuy, Portuguesa, and Apure river regions, known as the states of Falcón and Lara.
-The language declined as the indigenous Amerindian population decreased during Spanish occupation.
-Although Caquetío's influence on Papiamento is limited, some original Caquetío words are present in Papiamento.
+Although Caquetío's influence on Papiamento is limited, some originally Caquetío words are present in Papiamento.

+Toponymy

 Indigenous names are prevalent in specific regions of Aruba, such as Sasiriwichi at the northwestern tip, near the California lighthouse.
 Additionally, the hilly areas in eastern Aruba, from Cashiunti, Huliba, Kiwarcu to Coashiati or Jamanota, and the north coast between Andicuri and Oranjestad, abound in Caquetío toponyms.

+Influence

 Notably, many Caquetío words in Papiamento pertain to local flora and fauna, unfamiliar to European settlers and the African slaves who arrived in the area in early 16th century.

 Sample words

 In the first table a few words and expressions of the Caquetio language, which could still be recalled by a few elders (with some difficulty as the language had already been dead at the time) and which were recorded by Dutch pastor A.J. van Koolwijk in Aruba in 1880.